ARCHER2-HPC/archer2-docs/docs/end-of-service-2026/data.md

 be available via scp/sftp/rsync/rclone and Globus Online beyond end of ARCHER2.

 !!! important "NSCDS/EPCCFS available from 9 Sep 2026"
-    NSCDS/EPCCFS will be available to users from 9 Sep 2026 and will be accessible to ARCHER2 projects with data on it until at least 31 Mar 2027 and likely to mid-2028.
+    NSCDS/EPCCFS has been available to users from 9 Sep 2026 and will be accessible to ARCHER2 projects with data on it until at least 31 Mar 2027 and likely to mid-2028.

 ### Requesting access to the NSCDS/EPCCFS